GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

       A unique color for each combination of instance mask flags.

    * Opacity (Geometry)
+      A color showing the final opacity of each geometry as a function of instance and geometry flags.
+These colors can be configured in the Themes and colors section of the Settings under 'Opacity coloring'.

+   * Opacity (Geometry)
       A color showing the presence of the opacity flag.
 These colors can be configured in the Themes and colors section of the Settings under 'Opacity coloring'.

+   * Force opaque / no opaque flag (Instance)
+      Combines the ForceOpaque and ForceNoOpaque instance flags, giving 4 possible color combinations.
+These colors can be configured in the Themes and colors section of the Settings under 'Instance force opaque/no-opaque'.

    * Geometry index (Geometry)
       A unique color for each geometry index within a BLAS.